 - Compatible with indoor gym equipment and Polar Club and Polar Team solutions

-- Battery life of up to 400 hours with BLE and 5 kHz transmission active
+- Ridiculously long battery life of up to 400 hours with BLE and 5 kHz transmission active

-- Pairs with multiple devices but will only work with one at a time
+- Pairs with multiple devices and will work with up to 2 BLE devices.

 - Records up to 30+ hours workout at one go